How Long Does It Take to Format an External Hard Drive in 2022- Qiling

 find the external hard drive

 Step 3.
-Right-click on it and select Format, then click Yes when prompted.
+Right-click on the document and select Format, then click Yes when prompted.

 click format and yes

 Step 4.
-Check or uncheck "Perform a quick format," but it depends on your preference.
+Check or uncheck "Perform a quick format," depending on your preference.

 Step 5.
 Select file system.